The Connecticut Audubon Society operated Stratford point for approximately 10 years, ending in 2015.

-Opening Hours: The Lordship Coastal Grassland Habitat Management Area on Stratford Point and the associated shoreline are open to visitors when the site’s gate is open.
-Stratford Point is home to Connecticut Audubon Society’s Science and Conservation offices and staff will generally have the gate open on weekdays during regular office hours.
+Opening Hours: The Lordship Coastal Grassland Habitat Management Area on Stratford Point and the associated shoreline is now operated by Audubon Connecticut, not the Connecticut Audubon Society.
 The shoreline is accessible after hours using an access path located just north of the main access gate, along the chain link fence that borders the site.
 Parking is available there.
 Please do not enter the upland areas of the site if the gate is closed and no staff is present to protect the site’s fragile ecosystem and its wildlife.

 Habitat and description: Stratford Point is a peninsula in the Lordship section of Stratford located near the mouth of the Housatonic River.
 The site consists of approximately 28 acres of upland and an additional 12 acres of shallow intertidal zone.
 The upland area supports a nice coastal grassland and a small dune system with early successional coastal vegetation, while the mostly gravel and rock-covered shoreline contains some remnant stands of saltmarsh vegetation.
 Stratford Point is an important migratory stop-over site for a variety of birds, lepidoptera and odonates, and provides valuable wintering habitat for waterfowl.